"How to Protect Wrists and Forearms When Kettlebell Lifting"

 The three main factors to take into account when lifting with a kettlebell are grip, size of the arc, and timing.
 We'll go into these factors in more detail below.

 The grip is important to keep in mind when using all kinds of kettlebells.
-Below, you can watch athlete Brittany Van Schravendijk, demonstrate the grip she uses with her competition kettlebell.
+Below, you can watch athlete Brittany Van Schravendijk, demonstrate the grip she using a competition kettlebell.
 One of the most common errors novices make is holding their bell in a "death grip" or grasping their whole hand around the handle of the bell.
 Instead, it's much more productive to use what's known as a "hook grip."
 A hook grip is a more relaxed grip where you hold the kettlebell between your first knuckle and your fingers with your thumb locked over, as Brittany demonstrates.
 This lets your wrist remain straight while offering enough give to let you move between different positions without losing control of the bell.

 Size of Arc